cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 Recently purchased Xilinx.
 I am not quite sure what to think about this now.

+"Intel has stagnated itself out of the market, and has lost a major customer today.
+AMD has shown lots of progress lately, however it’ll be incredibly hard to catch up to Apple’s power efficiency.
+If Apple’s performance trajectory continues at this pace, the x86 performance crown might never be regained."

 ## Intel

 At this moment Intel is in a tough spot.
 AMD has been starting to dominate Intel in the CPU